dbylen/efd/05-storytelling/index.md

 Hi guys,

-I'm Diana & I study graphic design.
+my name is Diana & I study graphic design.

 Sometimes when I get a new project I struggle a lot.
 That's why I wanted to share my journey & what I've learned while struggling.